dotnet/csharpstandard/standard/variables.md

 A parameter declared with a `ref` modifier is a ***reference parameter***.

-A reference parameter is a reference variable (§ref-span-safety) which comes into existence upon invocation of the function member, delegate, anonymous function, or local function and its referent is initialized to the variable given as the argument in that invocation.
+A reference parameter is a reference variable ([§9.7](variables.md#97-reference-variables-and-returns)) which comes into existence upon invocation of the function member, delegate, anonymous function, or local function and its referent is initialized to the variable given as the argument in that invocation.
 A reference parameter ceases to exist when execution of the function body completes.
-Unlike value parameters a reference parameter may not be captured (§ref-span-safety-limitations).
+Unlike value parameters a reference parameter may not be captured ([§9.7.2.8](variables.md#9728-limitations-on-reference-variables)).

 The following definite-assignment rules apply to reference parameters.